PJayB/HelloWorldBootloader/README.md

 ----------------------
 You can create a bootable CD image from the output.
 Bootable CDs work by emulating a bootable floppy disk, so we need to create a bootable floppy image first, then create an ISO out of that.
 You can burn this or mount it in an emulator.

-Create a blank 1.44MB floppy image:
+Create a blank 1.44MB floppy image.
-(You only need to do this once.)
+You only need to do this once.

     > fsutil file createnew bootloader.flp 1440000

-Make an empty directory (which would contain the files on our CD ISO if we had any):
+Make an empty directory (which would contain the files on our CD ISO if we had any).
-(You only need to do this once.)
+You only need to do this once.

     > mkdir tmp